I: The Crisis and The Royal Mission

 20. The Preservation of Bede’s Ecclesiastical History

 In a critical move to establish continuity, King Alfred ensured Bede’s Ecclesiastical History was translated and preserved carefully.
 He accomplished this despite the original having been composed in the rival Northumbrian kingdom.
-Consequently, by championing this text, Alfred deliberately linked his West Saxon reign and cultural program to Northumbria’s glorious Christian and scholarly past.
+By championing this text, Alfred connected his West Saxon reign to Northumbria’s glorious Christian past.
+He also linked it to its scholarly history.
 Therefore, this political strategy transcended regional loyalties effectively, allowing him to claim the Christian heritage of all English people.
 Moreover, the translation legitimized Wessex as the rightful spiritual and political successor to earlier Anglo-Saxon kingdoms fully.
 Thus, through historical prose, Alfred laid a significant claim to cultural and political authority across the wider English territory.
 Additionally, this act reinforced the unifying vision of his kingdom and educational program comprehensively.

 21. Bede’s History: Linking Wessex to the Northumbrian Past